pwitab/utilitarian-api-docs/docs/index.md

 # Utilitarian Documentation

 Welcome to the Utilitarian documentation.
-Utilitarian is a multi utility AMR (Automatic Meter Reading) tool system that gives you and your organisation a simple way to manager AMR operations over multiple energy medias, protocol and metering equipment.
+Utilitarian is a multi utility AMR (Automatic Meter Reading) system that gives you and your organisation a simple way to manager AMR operations over multiple energy medias, protocol and metering equipment.